 This blog post is an excerpt from chapter 2.1 of the book Origin of Humankind

 Do you see how the various translations of a single Hebrew word are complementary?
-How they give a richer and deeper meaning, sometimes very different from the English impression we have.
+How they give a more vibrant and more profound meaning, sometimes very different from the English impression, we have.
 Not to mention the consideration we must give to the figurative usage of these words.
-Unlocking Bible meaning, as we’re doing means unlocking the understanding of why humankind is on Earth.
+Unlocking Bible meaning, as we’re doing, means unlocking the understanding of why humankind is on Earth.

 There are Bible bashers around.
 There is Bible misrepresentation around.
-There are those who think the Bible is an outdated piece of literature.
+Some think the Bible is an outdated piece of literature.
 Well, we’ve seen that it give the basis for understanding the gender issue.
-The Bible gives us the basis for marriage and in this post not only rulership but its proper usage.
+The Bible provides us with the foundation for marriage and in this post not only rulership but its proper usage.
 In reality, the Bible is the most up-to-date saga of the human story, and we’ve only just begun.

-I suggest you do a study using the tools at UnlockBibleMeaning.com and get a better feel for those words, fruitful, multiply, replenish, subdue and dominion.
-Begin to see their contours and how they assemble together whether we take their literal, figurative, negative or positive meaning.
+I suggest you do a study using the tools at UnlockBibleMeaning.com and get a better feel for those words, fruitful, multiply, replenish, subdue, and dominion.
+Begin to see their contours and how they assemble whether we take their literal, figurative, negative, or positive meaning.
 Their overview helps us unlock Bible meaning.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Rule the World.
 Humankind is on Earth for that Purpose